orhanurullah/tag-creator/README.md

 - See HTML element's behaviour

 ## Using

+#### Change Background Color Module

+ - Enter into input value that you want values (0-255)
+ - See the page changes background color
+ - See the input element changes background color
+ - Change background color as random
+ - Change background color with defined color names

+#### Tag Module

 Write tag name in the input element after then select one of the buttons.

 - If you want to add as a last element you can click to the 'Add to Last' buton.
+-
 - If you want to add as a first elementd you can click to the 'Add to First' buton.
+-
+- If you double-click on the element, the text inside the element is crossed out.
+-
 - If you want to delete all elements you can click to the 'All Remove' buton

 - If you want to delete first element you can click to the 'Remove from First' buton